EverLee/facebook-admin-tool/README.md

-The author gave the add-on a list of several hundred posts and it successfully deleted them all, so it seems to work okay, but it still isn't extremely well tested and already has several known "problems" (like not being able to type the links in directly and not being able to cancel once it starts).
+The author gave the add-on a list of several hundred posts and it successfully deleted them all, so it seems to work okay, but it still isn't extremely well tested and already has several known "problems" (like not being able to cancel once it starts).
 Please be aware that you're using this at your own risk, and be careful!